Music in the Park in Audubon

 Over 500 people attended the Audubon Public Library’s Music in the Park concert by Brad Morgan on Thursday, July 1.
 The great weather — and food made available by the T-Bone Committee & other vendors — helped provide a festive background for the concert.
-This week’s concert — on July 8 at 7 p.m. in the park — featured Chad Elliot.
+Chad Elliot was this week's musician.
+The concerts will take a break next week, due to the Audubon County Fair.

 Recent Obituaries